 SAS Version 8 is being used for retrieval of study data entered in the JHS DMS and stored in the Oracle database.
-SAS Version 8 can access the Oracle database directly using the new SAS/ACCESS LIBNAME statement that can take full advantage of SAS Version 7 and Version 8 enhancements.
+SAS Version 9.1 can access the Oracle database directly using the new SAS/ACCESS LIBNAME statement that can take full advantage of SAS Version 7 and Version 8 enhancements.

-The SAS data retrieval program and retrieval process described here are for the second release of the JHS_COHORT protocol distributed on December 14, 2000.
+The SAS data retrieval program and retrieval process described here are for the second release of the JHS\COHORT protocol distributed on December 14, 2000.
 The SAS retrieval program will require modification after each protocol release for any new form/version.

 Earlier versions of this SAS retrieval program used the SAS/ACCESS to Oracle interface to read the Oracle data tables.
 Due to retrieval constraints using the SAS/ACCESS interface -- limited to SAS Version 6 naming conventions and restricted to text value lengths no longer than 200 characters -- the program was rewritten to use the new SAS/ACCESS LIBNAME statement to read the Oracle data tables.
-This enables the use of 32-byte names for SAS variables and enables read/write of character data up to 32,767 bytes using a DBMAX_TEXT option.
-And, now there is no creation of access and view descriptor files as an intermediate step to creation of SAS analysis datasets.
+This enables the use of 32-byte names for SAS variables and enables read/write of character data up to 32,767 bytes using a DBMAX\TEXT option.
+In contrast to earlier versions of the SAS retrieval program, there is no creation of access and view descriptor files as an intermediate step to creation of SAS analysis datasets.